 Firms in the TPR will need to pay these levies from the 2021/22 fee-year.
 We will consult on the actual levy rates in our annual fees and levy rates Consultation Paper scheduled to be published in April 2021.

-Please note that in November 2020 we consulted on revising our authorisation application fees (including recognition fees for funds).
-The consultation closes on 22 January 2021 and subject to feedback we intend to implement the revised fees from 1 April 2021.
+In November 2020 we consulted on revising our authorisation application fees (including recognition fees for funds).
+The consultation closed in January 2021 and we provided feedback on the responses in April 2021.